neozenith/invoke-databricks-wheel-tasks/README.md

 **The beauty is that the specifics of `config-file` and `jinja-template` is completely up to you.**

 `config-file` is the minimal datastructure you need to configure `jinja-template` and you just use the [Jinja Control Structures](https://jinja.palletsprojects.com/en/3.1.x/templates/#list-of-control-structures) (`if-else`, `for-loop`, etc) to traverse it and populate `jinja-template`.

+## run-job

+This will create a manual trigger of your job with `job-id`.

+The triggering returns a `run-id`, where this `run-id` gets polled until the state gets to an end state.

+Then a call to `databricks runs get-output --run-id` happens to retrieve and `error`, `error_trace` and/or `logs` to be emitted to console.

 # Contributing